Skip to content

 Noise

 The A38 runs along the eastern side of the site.
-This is a potential noise source and the illustrative layout for the development has been designed with an acoustic bund to the east of the site to provide a substantial buffer between new homes and the A38.
+This is a potential noise source and the illustrative layout for the development has been designed with an acoustic buffer to the east of the site to provide a substantial buffer between new homes and the A38.
 This will ensure that residents in new homes will not be negatively impacted by noise from the A38.

 Heritage and archaeology